Select language

 Please help Marypages to ensure its survival

-- 1 x per year the newsletter of Stichting Marypages
+- 1 x per year the newsletter of the Marypages Foundation

-- 1 miraculous medal (with detailed description), which was designed following apparitions of Mary to Catherine Labouré in 1830 in Paris.
-Both are blessed.
+- A Miraculous Medal (with a detailed description), which was created to commemorate the apparitions of the Virgin Mary to Catharina Labouré in 1830 in Paris.

-You can also donate to our bank account at Rabobank:
+You can also donate to our Rabobank account:

-Your financial support is essential for the survival of Marypages.
+Your financial support is essential for the continued operation of Marypages.
 Please help us with your donation.

 Terms and conditions donation